 The cooling sensation your body feels when you touch this substance is due to the heat from your hand passing to the cooler, gel like surface that is most likely only at ambient room temperature.
 The utilization of this within the pillow is supposed to provide a cooling effect through the night.
 When combined with breathable, CoolPass fiber casings, you should get a comfortably cool rest according to the company.

-You might be interested: Best Cooling Pillows
+You may be interested in: Best Cooling Pillows

 Fabric and Material Choices

 No material actually ‘creates’ a cooler temperature unless powered by some source.
 These cooling effects are due to variables you are completely in control of.
 Natural fibers, low thread count weaves, and synthetic materials, such as the gel described above, are all capable of aiding in helping you to sleep cooler.
 The companies that create products, such as the Classic Brand Reversible Cool Gel Pillow, utilize the technology and science behind what makes a more comfortable night’s sleep to provide you with choices for a better night’s rest.

 Cotton and bamboo are two such examples of highly used natural fibers that breath more easily than petroleum and chemically made fibers.
 This is due to the natural open cellular structure of these types of materials.
 But even so, if your material has a high thread count then you have a tighter weave that can hinder the air flow through the material.
 Thread counts that weigh under 400 are the types you want to utilize, especially if you are a warmer sleeper.

 Natural fibers also help wick moisture away from your skin, which also provides a cooling feel.
 Once body moisture is absorbed, it can then evaporate into the surrounding environment away from your skin.